Qualification as a Notary

 3.2 Has taken the oath of allegiance and the oath required by section 7 of the Public Notaries Act 1843, and

-3.3 is, except where such application is made under rule 4 (ecclesiastical notaries) or Rule 9 (European Economic Area notaries) either a solicitor of the Supreme Court, or a barrister at law, or holds a degree.
+3.3 is, except where such application is made under rule 4 (ecclesiastical notaries) or Rule 8 (European Economic Area notaries) either a solicitor of the Senior Courts of England and Wales, or a barrister at law, or holds a Degree.

 Under Schedule 2 - Prescribed Subjects

+The first 8 of the prescribed subjects form the Academic stage of the training.
 Applicants who have the following qualifications will normally be exempt from further study of most of the above subjects on the basis that they have already studied them to an acceptable standard.
-However no exemptions will be given in the case of Roman Law as an Introduction to Civil-Law systems, Private International Law and Notarial Practice.
+However, no exemptions will be given in the case of Roman Law as an Introduction to Civil-Law systems, Private International Law and Notarial Practice: